-You can get answers from our experienced and expert doctors related to Oral cancer.
+You can get answers from our experienced and expert dentists related to Oral cancer.

-When found early, oral cancer patients have an 80 to 90 % survival rate.
-Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late stage malignancy. (see stage description in Oral Cancer section)
+When found early, oral cancer patients have an 80 to 90% survival rate.
+Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late-stage malignant case. (see stage description in Oral Cancer section)

 Oral cancer is particularly dangerous, because the patient may not notice it in its early stages.
-It can frequently prosper without producing pain or symptoms.
-As a result, Oral Cancer often goes undetected until it has already metastasized to another location.
+It can frequently prosper without producing pain or obvious symptoms.
+As a result, oral cancer often goes undetected until it has already metastasized to another location.

 Oral Cancer – Who does Oral Cancer Screening?

-Most oral cancer screenings are done by a Dentist or Hygienist.
+Most oral cancer screenings are performed by a dentist or hygienist.

 Periodontists routinely screen for oral cancer on all new patients